 The red line represents the number of eggs required to be deposited to sustain a healthy sea trout stock.
-The black trend line and its confidence limits (the yellow band) is fitted to the most recent tenyear series of egg deposition estimates (2011-2020).
+The black trend line and its confidence limits (the yellow band) is fitted to the most recent tenyear series of egg deposition estimates (2014-2023).

-- Current number of eggs being deposited puts stocks probably not at risk - In five years' time the predicted status of salmon stocks will be probably not at risk - Based on current data, and the projection of the graph, the stocks of sea trout on the Seiont will continue to improve (uncertain trend)
+- Current number of eggs being deposited puts stocks probably at risk - In five years' time the predicted status of sea trout stocks will be probably at risk - Based on current data, and the projection of the graph, the stocks of sea trout on the Seiont will continue to decline (uncertain trend)